About Franklin County

 - While a fully interactive GIS mapping system is not currently available online, basic property information can often be obtained by contacting the Assessor's office directly.

-The Franklin County Assessor's Office, also located in the courthouse at (208) 852-1098, maintains property tax assessment records, ownership information, property characteristics, and valuation data.
-Franklin County utilizes a parcel numbering system for property identification.
-Property tax payment records are maintained by the Franklin County Treasurer's Office at (208) 852-1097.
+Franklin County Assessor's Office, also located in the courthouse, maintains property tax assessment records, ownership information, property characteristics, and valuation data.
+Franklin County uses a parcel numbering system for property identification.
+Property tax payment records are maintained by Franklin County Treasurer's Office for All property records are public under Idaho Code 74-101 et seq, and requests for copies or research assistance can be made in person or by written request.

 Vital Records

 Vital records for Franklin County, Idaho, are managed through both county and state agencies depending on the type and date of the record.
-Birth and death certificates occurring in Franklin County are filed with the Idaho Bureau of Vital Records and Health Statistics, which serves as the state vital records repository.
+Birth and death certificates occurring in Franklin County are filed with the Idaho Bureau of Vital Records and Health Statistics, which is the state vital records repository.
 Certified copies of birth certificates can be requested from the Idaho Vital Records office at 450 West State Street, Boise, ID 83702, or online through idaho.vitalchek.com.

 - The fee for a certified birth certificate is $20.00 for the first copy and $15.00 for each additional copy of the same record ordered simultaneously.